BMJ 03 January 2008Cite this as: BMJ 2008;336:48

-And global warming is no picnic for general practitioners either; it has irrevocably altered the aesthetic of wintertime home visits, a cherished part of general practice since the day Asclepius stared glumly into his amphora and said, “Art thou sure thou can’t come in to the surgery?”
+And global warming is no picnic for general practitioners either; it has irrevocably altered the aesthetic of wintertime home visits, a cherished part of general practice since the day Asclepius would quaff a slug of ouzo from his amphora and say, “Art thou sure thou can’t come in to the surgery?”

 But now all is utterly changed; it’s just mud and misery from October to April.

-So instead of tapdancing through the farmyard on a crisp magical white carpet of freshly fallen snow, I was in muck to the knees, and it wasn’t just non-organic muck; the mandatory herd of cows had added their enthusiasm to the mix, the result being a cocktail of steaming malodorous ordure that would have given even the mighty Hercules pause for thought; “Not more bloody cows,” he’d have said, remembering his bad experience in the Augean stables, ‘Give me the Nemean Lion any day.’
+So instead of tap-dancing through the farmyard on a crisp magical white carpet of freshly fallen snow, I was in muck to the knees, and it wasn’t just non-organic muck; the mandatory herd of cows had added their enthusiasm to the mix, the result being a cocktail of steaming malodorous ordure that would have given even the mighty Hercules pause for thought; “Not more bloody cows,” he’d have said, remembering his bad experience in the Augean stables, ‘Give me the Nemean Lion any day.’